aws/aws-cdi-sdk/INSTALL_GUIDE_LINUX.md

     git clone https://github.com/aws/aws-cdi-sdk
     ```

 1. Install libfabric versions.
-The folder ```libfabric``` is used for libfabric v1.9, which is required to support CDI-SDK versions prior to 3.x.x.
-The folder ```libfabric_new``` is used for libfabric versions after v1.9, which is required to support CDI-SDK versions 3.x.x.
+The folder ```libfabric``` is used for libfabric v1.9, which is required to support AWS CDI SDK versions prior to 3.x.x.
+The folder ```libfabric_new``` is used for libfabric versions after v1.9, which is required to support AWS CDI SDK versions 3.x.x.

     ```bash
     git clone --single-branch --branch v1.9.x-cdi https://github.com/aws/libfabric libfabric